 Comment and Win!

-As for your comments, we hope you will provide more than a review of the story.
+When you comment, we hope you will provide more than a review of the story.
 We want you to be reflective and to think critically about the topic of the article.
 Use the toolbar at the right of each story if you need to further explore the topic and related ideas.
 The Conversation Starters might prompt topics to comment on.
 The KWHS business journal has hundreds of articles, videos and podcasts on all aspects of entrepreneurship, economics, leadership, business, personal finance and careers.
 Find a story, video or podcast that interests and inspires you through our search engine on the homepage or by scrolling through the Articles, Videos or Podcasts tabs at the top of the page, and then let us know why in your comment.
 We will only consider one comment per bi-weekly entry; however, you may comment multiple times throughout the summer.

 Quality is far more important than quantity.
 Winners will be recognized in our KWHS bulletin and e-newsletter.
 And remember, you must be a registered user of KWHS in order to comment and to receive the e-newsletter.
 It’s free and quick, so sign up here.